mark-watson/LM_Studio_BOOK/manuscript/apitools.md

     handler.run(non_tool_prompt)
 ```

 The core of this script is the `solve_math_problem` function, which serves as the custom tool.
-It's designed to safely execute a string of Python code passed to it by the LLM.
+It's designed to somewhat safely execute a string of Python code passed to it by the LLM.
 To avoid security risks associated with `eval()` or `exec()`, it writes the code to a temporary file (`temp.py`).
 It then uses Python's `subprocess` module to run this file as an entirely separate process.
 This sandboxes the execution, and the `capture_output=True` argument ensures that any output printed by the script (e.g., the result of a calculation) is captured.
 The function includes robust error handling, returning any standard error from the script if it fails, and a `finally` block to guarantee the temporary file is deleted, maintaining a clean state.

 Please note that code generated my the LLM is not fully sandboxed and this approach is tailored to personal development environments.
 For production consider running the generated code in a container.